- Love This

 #6.
 Improved Muscle Strength and Physique

-Exercise can bring a lot of rewards.
+Exercise can bring a lot of rewards, especially when it comes to help you overcome drug addictions.
 One of the most apparent rewards is a fit body.
 The feeling of confidence that comes with a healthy body outweighs anything a drug can offer.
 With increased strength, it becomes easier to perform daily chores and activities.
 A person has more stamina to perform activities with plenty of energy left.
 The quality of life drastically increases.
 The most motivating factor is to look ahead to a brighter future.